cobalamin/history-tree/README.md

 It's meant for implementing an undo/redo functionality where, when you undo to some point and then do something else from there, you don't lose that entire timeline of things you had done previously.

+*This library does not implement the undo/redo functionality with a usable frontend, but only a data structure that can be used for it.
+I will implement this in a different library.*

+--

 A simple example in ASCII art. `(x)` represents a node with the value x, `<x>` represents the currently active state.

 ```